Skip to main content

 79%

-• Poor optimization leading to lag and performance issues, even on high-end systems.
+• Poor technical optimization causing lag, crashes, and performance issues even on high-end systems, severely impacting playability.

 • gameplay